Optimum Business Internet Review: 2020

 More considerations: Free same-day tech support—but other perks cost extra

-One downside to Optimum: while their plan speeds are low, a few optional features and services can jack up the price.
+One downside to Optimum: while its plan speeds are low, a few optional features and services can jack up the price.

 Like we said above, not everyone needs add-ons like static IP addresses, but if you host your own web servers, you do need at least one.
 And while Cox includes one free static IP address with their business internet plans, Optimum requires you to add them on.
 In monthly fees, one static IP address costs $15, five cost $30, and twenty-nine cost $75.